dienerlab/website/content/pubs/scfas.md

 weight = 0
 hero = "midjourney4.png"
 pubmed = ""
-doi = "10.1101/2023.02.28.530516"
+doi = "10.1038/s41564-024-01728-4"
-date = 2024-01-31T16:00:00-07:00
+date = 2024-06-24T10:00:00-07:00
-title = "Microbial community-scale metabolic modeling predicts personalized short-chain-fatty-acid production profiles in the human gut" keywords = ["preprint"]
+title = "Microbial community-scale metabolic modeling predicts personalized short-chain-fatty-acid production profiles in the human gut" keywords = ["new"]
 +++

-Microbially-derived short-chain fatty acids (SCFAs) in the human gut are tightly coupled to host metabolism, immune regulation, and integrity of the intestinal epithelium.
+Microbially derived short-chain fatty acids (SCFAs) in the human gut are tightly coupled to host metabolism, immune regulation and integrity of the intestinal epithelium.
 However, the production of SCFAs can vary widely between individuals consuming the same diet, with lower levels often associated with disease.
-A mechanistic understanding of this heterogeneity is lacking.
-We present a microbial community-scale metabolic modeling (MCMM) approach to predict individual-specific SCFA production profiles.
-We assess the quantitative accuracy of our MCMMs using in vitro, ex vivo, and in vivo data.
-Next, we identify associations between MCMM SCFA predictions and a panel of blood-based clinical chemistries in a large human cohort.
-Finally, we demonstrate how MCMMs can be leveraged to design personalized dietary, prebiotic, and probiotic interventions that optimize SCFA production in the gut.
-Our results represent an important advance in engineering gut microbiome functional outputs for precision health and nutrition.
+A systems-scale mechanistic understanding of this heterogeneity is lacking.
+Here we use a microbial community-scale metabolic modelling (MCMM) approach to predict individual-specific SCFA production profiles to assess the impact of different dietary, prebiotic and probiotic inputs.
+We evaluate the quantitative accuracy of our MCMMs using in vitro and ex vivo data, plus published human cohort data.
+We find that MCMM SCFA predictions are significantly associated with blood-derived clinical chemistries, including cardiometabolic and immunological health markers, across a large human cohort.
+Finally, we demonstrate how MCMMs can be leveraged to design personalized dietary, prebiotic and probiotic interventions aimed at optimizing SCFA production in the gut.
+Our model represents an approach to direct gut microbiome engineering for precision health and nutrition.

 {{< tweet user="thaasophobia" id="1631155772448178178" >}}